Sinhel/Regexp/README.md

   Write proper readme

+  Test and write proper errors for non functioning input

+  Write flag for outputting all files that are read recursively.
+Can then be used as a sanity check before running program

 Check TODO: comments in .go files

 This is supposed to be a CLI program that can be used to run a regular expression on a single file, or recursively on several files.
 Wildcards can be used to limit which files are read.